Asanda-Mtshali/Order-payments-dataset/README.md

 ### 4. Types of payment methods

-Determines different types of payment methods found in the dataset.
+Determine different types of payment methods found in the dataset.

-### 5.
+### 5. Average number of payments per order

 ## 💡 Key Insights